The Idaho DUI Guide

 What is the difference between a DUI, DWI, OWI, DWAI, OUI, OUIL, DWUI etc.?

 These terms are all acronyms that refer to the offense commonly known as "drunk driving."
 Different states have different names for the crime.
-For example, in Texas the charge is known as DWI.
-Idaho law generally uses the term "driving under the influence" or DUI.
+For example, in Texas the charge is known as DWI (driving while intoxicated).
+Oregon uses the term DUII (driving under the influence of an intoxicant).

 Is a DUI in Idaho a misdemeanor or felony charge?